angular/angular/aio/content/guide/http.md

   );
 ```

+In case the request expected a `responseType = "json"` and the backend responded with a JSON body, `err.error` will be parsed to an object literal.
+This allows applications to transport a meaningful error description even for HTTP status codes in the 4xx/5xx range.
+The JSON error reponse body could be used to phrase an elaborated message, telling the user what exactly went wrong.

 #### `.retry()`

 One way to deal with errors is to simply retry the request.
 This strategy can be useful when the errors are transient and unlikely to repeat.